gparraMstr/censys-assessment/README.md

 # Censys Search Application

-A **React-based** web application designed for searching IPv4 hosts and displaying detailed protocol information.
+A **React-based** web application designed for searching IPv4 hosts and displaying detailed protocol information as shown in screenshot below.
 The application supports paginated results for seamless navigation and utilizes the **Censys REST API** for data retrieval.
 It features a clean and responsive interface styled with Material-UI, a modular component architecture for maintainability and scalability, and modern state management techniques for efficient performance.

 To enhance security, the application includes a **Node.js-based secure proxy backend**.
-This proxy acts as an intermediary between the frontend and the Censys REST API, ensuring that sensitive API credentials are stored and accessed securely on the server side.
+This proxy acts as an intermediary between the frontend and the **Censys REST API**, ensuring that sensitive API credentials are stored and accessed securely on the server side.
 By preventing direct exposure of API keys to the client, the backend mitigates potential risks such as credential theft and unauthorized access.
 The proxy also validates incoming requests, sanitizes data, and enforces controlled communication with the external API, further strengthening the application’s security posture.

 ![Censys App](image.png)